The Magic Owl of Dijon

 This is the Owl of Notre Dame de Dijon, the city’s symbol and unofficial talisman.
 The carving sits about six feet off the ground on an otherwise unremarkable corner of the church, and as the tradition goes, if you touch him with your left hand and make a wish, your wish will come true.

 The original Gothic structure of Notre Dame dates to the 13th century, but the owl isn’t nearly so old.
-He was added—no one knows why or by whom—during construction of a more modern chapel (and by European church standards, “modern” means early 16th century) on the north wall.
-Here the narrow pedestrian street is called Rue de la Chouette, “Owl Street.”
+He was added—no one knows why or by whom—during the construction of a more modern chapel (and by European church standards, “modern” means early 16th century) on the north wall.
+Here, the narrow pedestrian street is called Rue de la Chouette, “Owl Street.”

 Dijon is no out-of-the-way place, and the church is dead center, so you can imagine how many left hands have touched the carving over the course of more than three hundred years.
-His face, probably once well defined, now looks more like a melted wax candle of an owl.
+His face, probably once well-defined, now looks more like a melted wax candle of an owl.

-The pint-sized bird has come to symbolize Dijon, capital of the region of Burgundy (as in wine country—it’s not all mustard here).
+The pint-sized bird has come to symbolize Dijon, the capital of the region of Burgundy (as in wine country—it’s not all mustard here).
 Owls represent everything from the local football team to official tourism destinations, marked with brass plaques of cartoon owls that form a trail of sites around the city.

 The history of the owl as a symbol of wisdom goes back to Athena, the ancient Greek goddess of wisdom who was represented as one in her animal form.
 Right up through the old Tootsi-Pop commercial (“I’ve never made it without biting… ask Mr. Owl”), the bird has been associated with stolid and steady smarts.
 In Dijon, they’ve added a touch of magic.